 Photos courtesy of Brenda Cameron, Virden, Manitoba.
 Although the words “Post Card” are just visible the name and address must have faded out and were retraced by my mother when she lent the doll to a display for Virden’s centennial celebrations in 1982.

-Mary was a kind and thoughtful aunt who knew how pleased and excited two small children would be to receive mail adressed to them personally, from a far-away place.
+Mary was a kind and thoughtful aunt who knew how pleased and excited two small children would be to receive mail addressed to them personally, from a far-away place.

 It seems that she stayed in North America for about three years.
-From Montreal she sent another card , postmarked June 5, 1913, of the ship she was taking to return to England.
+From Montreal she sent another card, postmarked June 5, 1913, of the ship she was taking to return to England.
 It was addressed to her nephew, Duncan Cameron, at Woodnorth.
 He was turning four years old later that month: